 This isn’t a case of running before you can walk but merely the high-level planning of how the organization’s investment in self-service could be extended to other corporate service providers such as HR, facilities, and legal.

 Such planning might help to justify increased investment and make the phased delivery of certain self-service capabilities more logical.
 For instance, HR would benefit from a self-help knowledge base, issue logging, and chat, but not password reset or download capabilities.

-Start with a friendly pilot group
+Start with a friendly pilot group for self-service success

 No matter how well the self-service project progresses, there will always be teething issues during testing and even at launch.
 So don’t take a big-bang approach to launch – both in terms of what’s initially offered and to whom it’s offered to.

-Instead pilot the new self-service capabilities with a group of “friendly” end users who will understand if things don’t always work first time and who will also offer up suggestions on how to improve the initial self-service capabilities.
+Instead, pilot the new self-service capabilities with a group of “friendly” end users who will understand if things don’t always work first time and who will also offer up suggestions on how to improve the initial self-service capabilities.

 So make the early mistakes privately rather than in public, and try to deliver one thing well rather than two things badly.
 A failed first self-service launch casts a long shadow over future launch attempts.